uikit/uikit-site/docs/pages/utility.md

 ### Scrollable panel

-Add the `.uk-panel-scrollable` class to give the panel _170px_ height and make it scrollable, if its content exceeds the height.
+Add the `.uk-panel-scrollable` class to give the panel a fixed height and make it scrollable, if its content exceeds the height.
 You can also add one of the `.uk-height-*` [classes](#height) from this component to apply a different height.

 ```example
 <div class="uk-panel uk-panel-scrollable">